Research

 I am currently a first-year PhD student in the Computer Science program, advised by Prof. Sarah E. Chasins↗ as a part of PLAIT Lab↗.

 My research seeks to offer concrete interventions at the intersection of computing and social justice.
-How can we build computing and programming tools that support marginalized communities' visions of self-determination, thriving, and joy?
+How can we build computing and programming tools that support marginalized communities' visions of resistance, self-determination, thriving, and joy?

 Recent news